AppliedEnergistics/Applied-Energistics-2/API.md

 **Service Interface**: `ISpatialService`

+## Adding New Upgrades or Making Upgradable Machines

+This will be made available in 10.0.0-beta.3.

+Relevant APIs:

+- `appeng.api.upgrades.Upgrades` for managing upgrade cards and associating them with machines
+- `appeng.api.upgrades.UpgradeInventories` for creating upgrade inventories for use in upgradable machines or items

+### Custom Upgrade Cards

+Each upgrade is unique identified by a registered item (the "upgrade card").
+To create a custom upgrade card that behaves like the existing AE2 cards (i.e. it can be inserted into the network tool's toolbelt), use the utility function `Upgrades#createUpgradeCardItem` to create an item for your card.
+Remember it's your responsibility to actually register this item, provide an icon and a translation key for it.
+It will however, show the tooltip for supported machines and support insertion into machines by right-click out of the box.

+### Associating Upgrade Cards with Machines

+For both cases where your addon adds a custom machine or upgrade card, you need to associate possible upgrades with potential machines.
+The `Upgrades.add` method allows you to link an upgrade card (represented by its Item) with a Machine (also represented by an item, usually a `BlockItem` or `IPartItem`).

+If there are multiple machines that are treated equally with regard to upgrades, you can pass a translation key to the `tooltipGroup` parameter.
+When displaying the tooltip for an upgrade card, all supported machines with the same `tooltipGroup` will be merged into a single line and shown using the translation for the group.
+This was used for displaying fluid and item parts as one line, as well as the block/part form of interfaces.

+### Making custom Machines Upgradable

+You can use the factory class `UpgradeInventories` to create inventories for storing upgrade cards.
+These inventories will use the provided item to identify which upgrade cards are accepted by the inventory to automatically prevent incompatible cards from being inserted.

+They also offer convenience methods (see `IUpgradeInventory`) to quickly check if an upgrade is present or count how many upgrades of a type are present.

+For the machine version created by `forMachine`, you are responsible for saving the inventory yourself from the change callback.
+For the item version created by `forItem`, the upgrade inventory will automatically save itself to the provided ´ItemStack` whenever its content changes.

 # Changes from 1.17 and before to 1.18

 There are large changes to the API in 1.18.